Haste Makes Waste: What is Slow Travel?

 SLOW TRAVEL: an alternative way of travelling

 There we are.
 The world has slowly begun to progressively reopen and, soon, life will be returning to normal.
 Normal, really?
 Not quite.
-Indeed, just because this lockdown phase took place pretty well, doesn’t mean we can rush to the stations and airports again and hurry across the world!
+Just because this lockdown phase went well, doesn’t mean we can rush to the stations and airports again and hurry across the world!
 That would be an absurd thing to think!
 Yes, I know.
 We have dreamt of travel so much over these last months that we desperately want to catch up for the time we lost.
 So, quick!
-We hope on a plane!
+Let’s hop on a plane!
 Quick!
 Then on a train!
 Quick!
-Travel more!
+We’ve got to travel more!
 Always quicker!
-There’s no more time to lose!
+There’s no more time to waste!

 Slow Travel means travelling slowly.
 No kidding?
 I think we got that one.
 But what does “travelling slowly” actually mean?
 It means not giving in to the pressure and temptation to try and see everything in a minimum time.
 Quite the opposite, Slow Travel means taking our time in this society that often pushes us to keep rushing to make sure we never miss anything out.
 It means accepting to miss some things out to get more out of others.